tochsner/phylogenetic-tree-posterior-datasets/git_lfs_nesi.md

-# Installation of Git Large File Storage (LFS) on NESI or other HPC clusters
+# Installation of Git Large File Storage (LFS) on NeSI or other HPC clusters

 1. Check if Git LFS is already installed by running `git lfs version`.

-2. Go to the [releases page of the Git LFS repository](https://github.com/git-lfs/git-lfs/releases) and copy the download link of the lastest `git-lfs-linux-amd64-vx.x.x.tar.gz` file.
+2. Go to the [releases page of the Git LFS repository](https://github.com/git-lfs/git-lfs/releases) and determine the version of the latest release vX.X.X.

-3. Equipped with the download link, run the following commands in your home directory (adjust the version numbers accordingly):
+3. Equipped with the version, run the following commands in your home directory (adjust the version numbers accordingly):

 ```bash
 # Download the tar.gz file and extract it